rej696/pico-with-ada/README.md

 Alire is an Ada package manager/library, akin to pip for python.

-Run the `build.sh` script will also get dependencies not managed by Alire and link them with Alire.
+Running the `build.sh` script will also get dependencies not managed by Alire and link them with Alire.
 These will be stored in the `deps` directory.

 It is sensible to pull the repos cloned into the `deps` every now and again, as they are in continuous development.

 ### elf2uf2
-To generate .uf2 firmware files, you need to have a copy of the efl2uf2 tool from the pico-sdk in your PATH.
+To generate .uf2 firmware files, you need to have a copy of the elf2uf2 tool from the pico-sdk in your PATH.

 Make sure you have CMake, Make and Native gcc and g++ compilers.
 For more information, see section 2 of the [pico-sdk getting started guide](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf)